 When is Hanukkah?

 On the Jewish calendar, Chanukah begins on the eve of Kislev 25 and continues for eight days.
 Generally, this means Hanukkah celebrations take place in mid-December.
-This year Hannukah occurs on December 10th-18th, 2020.
+Here are some examples:

 How is Hanukkah celebrated?